camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/legacy-behavior.md

 ---

 If you come from a Camunda 7 version <= 7.12.x and already use FEEL, it might be that you need to migrate your DMN models.
-To do this, please check out the [Migration Guide], where we've documented all breaking changes.
+To do this, please check out the Migration Guide, where we've documented all breaking changes.

 If you don't want to migrate your DMN models right now, you can also restore the legacy FEEL